jupyter/enhancement-proposals/jupyter-optional-features/jupyter-optional-features.md

 feature as long as it knows whether the kernel supports it.
 By the way, the debugger is already optional, although it does not explicitly state it.

-The goal of this JEP is to introduce the notion of optional feature in the protocol and to have an explicit list of such features.
+The goal of this JEP is to introduce the notion of optional features in the protocol and to have an explicit list of such features.
 This way, we do not prevent kernel authors from upgrading to a more recent version of the protocol when we introduce a new feature that may be complicated to implement and not mandatory for them.